jackgisby/tfl-bikes-data-pipeline/docs/limitations_and_directions.md

 - Within `docs/` there is a holistic guide to the pipeline and how it may be run.

 Again, if we were to incorporate continous integration methodologies into the pipeline, we could potentially automate the generation of a cohesive document describing the pipeline and its individual components.

+## Weather data

+The spatial-resolution of the weather data may be more than is really necessary for the pipeline.
+It is unlikely that the weather at one end of a journey will be significantly different from that at the other.
+It might have been more efficient to collect the daily weather for the london average rather than including variables for every single cycle hub.

+## Complexity

+The pipeline is quite complex considering the complexity of the problem being solved.
+I was interested in learning about Google Cloud and Airflow/Spark, so wished to include them.
+For instance, the pipeline could have been run without the cloud, using a local machine with high RAM.
+In this case, PostgreSQL could be used rather than BigQuery and spark/python jobs could have been scheduled to run locally rather than via Google Dataproc.